jnozzi/cocoadev.com/markdown/GeorGe.md

 I've visited this site quite a lot of times and it's great.
 It's one of the places I look when I'm stuck with my programming...

-I'm learning Cocoa and have managed to finish a game with it and General/OpenGL.
+I'm learning Cocoa and have managed to finish a game with it and OpenGL.
 It's on my site: http://www.makasoft.net

 Now I'm working on another game, trying to do some network programming... we'll see how it goes ;) I have 0 experience on that matter...